FENECON Industrial S — Assembly and Operating Instructions

 -

-For correct transportation, an angle of 30° - 45° of the lifting gear to the vertical must be maintained. (see Figure 30: Forklift and ),
+For correct transportation, an angle of 30°-45° of the lifting gear to the vertical must be maintained (see image forklift and crane pick-up points).

 -

-The load capacity must be dimensioned so that the mass of the product can be safely accommodated (see 3.4 Dimensions and 3.5 Weights)
+The load capacity must be dimensioned so that the mass of the product can be safely accommodated (see Dimensions and Weights).

 -